raymondkeogh/doggystyle/README.md

 Bugs
 -------
 Site logo shift from left to right hand side of screen when width of screen drops below 992px.
--Changed position to absolute and positioned left and top to 0.
+Fix: Changed position to absolute and positioned left and top to 0.

 contact button in footer covers the Phone number and email section when screen goes below 578px.
--set contact details to display:none as the footer was too cluttered.
+Fix: set contact details to display:none as the footer was too cluttered.

-Contact button is sitting a few pixels off center to the right.
--
+Initially I used bootsraps buttons but had issues with specificity and applying styles to the class I created for button.
+Fix: I did consider giving the body an id tag but then ended up copying the bootstrap button parameters and styling my own button and added my own 3d click effect using box-shadow and display properties.

+on creating a parallax effect for the background when scrolling rather than keeping the background fixed there is a white band being pulled up when scrolling to bottom
+Fix: Changed position on the ‘sales-pitch’ element from ‘absolute’ to ‘relative’.

+The phone number input is allowing characters even though ‘tel’ validation is set in the input.
+Fix: None as of yet.

+The header and footer have a gap on the right hand side and the footer is jumping up when reducing the screen size.
+Fix: ß